 The NSAPI information element together with the Tunnel Endpoint Identifier in the GTP header unambiguously identifies a PDP Context in the GGSN.

-The IMSI may be included and the GGSN may use the IMSI to verify if the Update PDP Context Request message is received for the right UE context.
+The IMSI, if available, should be included and the GGSN should use the IMSI to verify if the Update PDP Context Request message is received for the right UE context.